Indrajit Nattoji

 Indrajit Nattoji (born 5 June 1976) is an Indian film director, artist, and producer known for his works in Bollywood, television, and advertising.
 Nattoji started his career in documentary filmmaking and then moved from television to advertising to be a feature filmmaker.
 He continues to be an ad filmmaker and runs his own film production company, Blink Pictures.
 Nattoji has made his directional debut Aagey Se Right (2009) which was produced by Ronnie Screwvala under the banner of UTV Spotboy, a subsidiary of UTV Motion Pictures.
 Indrajit has also directed a feature film titled Aafat-E-Ishq starring Neha Sharma, Ila Arun, Deepak Dobriyal, and Namit Das which is produced by Zee Studios.

 Early life

-Indrajit Nattoji did his schooling in Campion School, Mumbai and graduated from the National Institute of Design (NID) located in Ahmedabad, Gujrat, India.
+Indrajit Nattoji did his schooling in Campion School, Mumbai and graduated from the National Institute of Design (NID) located in Ahmedabad, Gujarat.
 At NID, he completed his MDes (Master of Design) in Communication Design with a specialization in Film and Graphic Design.
-After completing his graduation, he moved to Delhi and eventually to Mumbai, to pursue his career as a film director.
+After completing his graduation, he moved to New Delhi and eventually to Mumbai, to pursue his career as a film director.